Linux Audio Development (LAD)

 Does Linux support high-resolution graphical user interfaces?

-- Just like macOS and Windows users, Linux users nowadays expect plugins to have graphical user interfaces that are sharp on high-resolution displays and that can be resized.
+- Just like macOS and Windows users, Linux users nowadays expect software to have graphical user interfaces that are sharp on high-resolution displays and that can be resized.

 -